-- France: CNRS, CERFACS, INSA Rouen, SAFRAN SA, Snecma SAS, Turbomeca SA. - Germany: DLR, GE-DE Gmbh, KIT, MTU, RRD, - Italy: GE AVIO SRL, University of Florence - United Kingdom: Rolls Royce PLC, Imperial College of Science, Technology and Medecine, Loughborough University.
+France: CNRS, CERFACS, INSA Rouen, SAFRAN SA, Snecma SAS, Turbomeca SA.
+Germany: DLR, GE-DE Gmbh, KIT, MTU, RRD, Italy: GE AVIO SRL, University of Florence United Kingdom: Rolls Royce PLC, Imperial College of Science, Technology and Medecine, Loughborough University.
 Abstract: For decades, most of the aviation research activities have been focused on the reduction of noise and NOx and CO2 emissions.
 However, emissions from aircraft gas turbine engines of non-volatile PM, consisting primarily of soot particles, are of international concern today.
 Despite the lack of knowledge toward soot formation processes and characterization in terms of mass and size, engine manufacturers have now to deal with both gas and particles emissions.
-Furthermore, heat transfer understanding, that is also influenced by soot radiation, is an important matter for the 9 Applied Mathematics, Computation and Simulation - Partnerships and Cooperations - Project-Team CAGIRE improvement of the combustor's durability, as the key point when dealing with low-emissions combustor architectures is to adjust the air flow split between the injection system and the combustor's walls.
+Furthermore, heat transfer understanding, that is also influenced by soot radiation, is an important matter for the improvement of the combustor's durability, as the key point when dealing with low-emissions combustor architectures is to adjust the air flow split between the injection system and the combustor's walls.
 The SOPRANO initiative consequently aims at providing new elements of knowledge, analysis and improved design tools, opening the way to: • Alternative designs of combustion systems for future aircrafts that will enter into service after 2025 capable of simultaneously reducing gaseous pollutants and particles, • Improved liner lifetime assessment methods.
 Therefore, the SOPRANO project will deliver more accurate experimental and numerical methodologies for predicting the soot emissions in academic or semi-technical combustion systems.
 This will contribute to enhance the comprehension of soot particles formation and their impact on heat transfer through radiation.
 In parallel, the durability of cooling liner materials, related to the walls air flow rate, will be addressed by heat transfer measurements and predictions.
 Finally, the expected contribution of SOPRANO is to apply these developments in order to determine the main promising concepts, in the framework of current low-NOx technologies, able to control the emitted soot particles in terms of mass and size over a large range of operating conditions without compromising combustor's liner durability and performance toward NOx emissions.
 In the SOPRANO project, our objective is to complement the experimental (ONERA) and LES (CERFACS) work by RANS computations of the flow around a multiperforated plate, in order to build a database making possible a parametric study of mass, momentum and heat transfer through the plate and the development of multi-parameter-dependent equivalent boundary conditions.
-This year, we attended the two ITR meetings in Stuttgart (Germany) and Bordes (France) and recruited a post-doc bound to start by mid-january 2019.
+Franck Mastrippolito, the post-doc recruited by mid-january 2019, performed simulations aimed at reproducing the experiment of ONERA Toulouse carried out in the same workpackage.
+The configuration is that of an effusion plate with a gyration angle of 90 degrees and the turbulence model is EBRSM.
+Franck presented his results in October 2019 during the ITR meeting in Florence (Italy).

+Figure 2.
+Simulation of the ONERA SOPRANO configuration: example of experimental (top) vs numerical (bottom) results concerning the mean velocity field.

 9.4.
-International Initiatives 9.4.1.
-Inria International Partners 9.4.1.1.
-Informal International Partners • Institute of Mathematics, Almaty, Kazakhstan: Collaboration with Drs A. Beketaeva and A. Naïmanova for the RANS simulations of a supersonic jet in crossflow configuration for a wide range of pressure ratio (1 journal paper submitted in 2018).
-The low-Mach preconditioning of an in-house ENO based compressible flow solver was also further investigated.
-[PB] (one 13-day stay in Almaty). - Collaboration with P. Correia (University of Evora, Portugal) related to the development of enhanced boundary conditions for the simulations of Mach zero flows with the artificial compressibility method and low Mach flows with a pressure-based approach.
-[PB] (two 5-day stays in Evora). - Collaboration with S. Lardeau (Siemens Industry Software Computational Dynamics, Nuremberg, Germany) on the EB-RSM model and hybrid RANS/LES model for industrial applications.
-[RM] 9.4.2.
-Participation in International Programs Participants: Pascal Bruel, Jonathan Jung, Rémi Manceau, Vincent Perrier. • ECOS-Sud A17A07 project with UNC (Cordoba, Argentina): this is the first year of this project devoted to the simulations of the wind around aerial fuel tank.
-Jonathan Jung and Pascal Bruel spent several weeks at UNC in the framework of this project.
-9.5.
-International Research Visitors • Dr. Juan Pablo Saldia (University of Cordoba, Argentina) spent one month in the team in the framework of the A17A07 Ecos-Sud project.
-10 Applied Mathematics, Computation and Simulation - Partnerships and Cooperations - Project-Team CARDAMOM CARDAMOM Project-Team 9.
-Partnerships and Cooperations 9.1.
-Regional Initiatives 9.1.1.
-CRA - Region Nouvelle Aquitaine EVE Title : Virtual prototyping of EVE engines Type : Co-funded from Region Aquitaine and Inria Duration : 36 months Starting : January 2017 Coordinator : P.M.
-Congedo Abstract : The main objective of this thesis is the construction of a numerical platform, for permitting an efficient virtual prototyping of the EVE expander.
-This will provide EXOES with a numerical tool, that is much more predictive with respect to the tools currently available and used in EXOES, by respecting an optimal trade-off in terms of complexity/cost needed during an industrial design process.i Two research axes will be mainly developed.
-First, the objective is to perform some highpredictive numerical simulation for reducing the amount of experiments, thanks to a specific development of RANS tools (Reynolds Averaged Navier-Stokes equations) for the fluids of interest for EXOES.
-These tools would rely on complex thermodynamic models and a turbulence model that should be modified.
-The second axis is focused on the integration of the solvers of different fidelity in a multi-fidelity platform for performing optimization under uncertainties.
-The idea is to evaluate the system perfor- mances by using massively the low-fidelity models, and by correcting these estimations via only few calculations with the high-fidelity code.
-9.1.2.
-CRA - Region Nouvelle Aquitaine SANSON Title : CRA/15-CARDAMOM THESE SANSON-10199 Type : Co-funded from Region Aquitaine and Inria Duration :
+International Initiatives

+9.4.1.
+Informal International Partners

+Institute of Mathematics and Mathematical Modelling, Almaty, Kazakhstan Participant: Pascal Bruel.

+Collaboration with Drs A. Beketaeva and A. Naïmanova for the RANS simulations of a supersonic jet in crossflow configuration for a wide range of pressure ratio ([10]).
+This year, Pascal Bruel spent two weeks in Almaty in the framework of this partnership.

+University of Evora, Evora, Portugal

+Participant: Pascal Bruel.